Aurornis 4 months ago

 https://en.wikipedia.org/wiki/Exit,_Voice,_and_Loyalty

-• ActorNightly a day ago
+• ActorNightly 4 months ago

 In terms of centralization, if you are in the tech sphere, you should have learned by now from the crypto fiasco that decentralization leads to abuse by people with money to game the system.